 Add partner certification authority in Intune using SCEP

 Use third-party certification authorities (CA) with Intune.
-Third-party CAs can provision mobile devices with new or renewed certificates by using the Simple Certificate Enrollment Protocol (SCEP), and can support Windows, iOS, Android, and macOS devices.
+Third-party CAs can provision mobile devices with new or renewed certificates by using the Simple Certificate Enrollment Protocol (SCEP), and can support Windows, iOS/iPadOS, Android, and macOS devices.

 There are two parts to using this feature: open-source API, and the Intune administrator tasks.

 Microsoft created an API to integrate with Intune.
 Though the API you can validate certificates, send success or failure notifications, and use SSL, specifically SSL socket factory, to communicate with Intune.

 The API is available on the Intune SCEP API public GitHub repository for you to download, and use in your solutions.
 Use this API with third-party SCEP servers to run custom challenge validation against Intune before SCEP provisions a certificate to a device.

 Integrate with Intune SCEP management solution provides more details on using the API, its methods, and testing the solution you build.

 Part 2 - Create the application and profile